Browser Cookies

 We are proud to be the home of two Canadian national trampoline champions from 2009 and 2012.
 We have also had the opportunity to have our staff attend Canadian National Championships as a coach for team Ontario because of the success of our competitive program.

-Laurels athletes working with 3-time Olympic Coach Dave Arnold!
 Avery Roy after winning 2nd AA out of 77 athletes earning a spot on Team Ontario and competing in Arizona finishing 2nd all around personally, and Team Ontario Winning 1st all around!

-2023 National Power Tumbling Champion, 15 year old, Hector Loiselle qualified and competed Provincial Trampolinist Jacob Costello qualified for Eastern
+2023 National Power Tumbling Champion, 15 year old, Hector Loiselle qualified and competed at World Age Groups in Bulgaria for Team Canada, followed by another WAGCS qualification competing again for Team Canada in Birmingham.

 GYMZONE TODAY, ATHLETE FOR LIFE